davidmreed/sfse-question-drafts/first-unit-test.md

  - How do I unit test this code?
  - I need help writing this unit test.

-Salesforce Stack Exchange looks for detailed, specific questions that the community can help you with, and can't help with writing a unit test from scratch.
+Salesforce Stack Exchange looks for detailed, specific questions that the community can help you with, and can't write tests on your behalf.
 We feel that working with the resources below can help you get started, and we encourage you to make an attempt to write your test and return to SFSE with your specific questions when you encounter challenges you can't resolve.

 # Answer